-[About the 5th axis addition (the option)] When adding (the option) the 5th axis, be careful because it isn't possible for a straight line interpolation to be worked about the 5th axis.
+[About adding Axis 7 and Axis 8 (option)] When Axis 7 and Axis 8 are added, be careful because it isn't possible for a straight line interpolation to be worked about Axis 7 and Axis 8.
 Among the other axes, a straight line interpolation is worked.

-PROGRAM MOVESSAMPL MOVES A1 MOVES A2
+PROGRAM MOVESSAMPL MOVES A1

+MOVES A2

-This program will move the robot to point A2 with linear motion.
+This program will move the robot to point A1 with linear interpolation.